 PRIVATE INSURANCE COVERAGE FOR PrEP IS ENDING

-Private insurance coverage for PrEP in BC is expected to end in January, 2018.
+Private insurance coverage for PrEP may end at any time.
 If you have an eligible refill (especially if it is a three month refill) we advise you try to fill it as soon as possible, as private coverage is expected to end, and it may take some time for you to obtain a new prescription through the publicly funded program.
 If you have questions or need assistance in transitioning from private insurance to publicly funded PrEP, call HIM at 604-488-1001, and we can help connect you with a Health Promotion Case Manager who can help you navigate the process.

 PUBLIC PrEP PROGRAM FOR GAY, BI, AND OTHER MSM: HOW TO ACCESS

-PrEP coverage in BC has begun, but some components of the public funding plan and access continue to be under development.
-Rollout of publicly funded PrEP began on January 08, 2018, but please be advised that even after January 08, there may be delays as the new program is implemented.
+Rollout of publicly funded PrEP began on January 08, 2018, but please be advised that there may be delays as the new program is implemented- especially in booking an appointment with a healthcare provider who can prescribe PrEP (and is willing to do so).
 If you have an eligible prescription refill, either through private insurance or generic importation, we are advising you to fill it ASAP to help cover your PrEP needs throughout these delays.

-- If you are seeing Drs.
-Hall, Hull or Winata at the HIM Health Centre on Davie, you will need an appointment to update your prescription and receive further information about how to access publicly funded PrEP.
+- If you are seeing a doctor, or would like to see a doctor at the HIM Health Centre on Davie, you will need an appointment.
 Please note that appointments are booked several weeks in advance, so please allow for this.
 Please stick with the appointments you already have booked, and do not double book an appointment or request a different booking.
 As we have several hundred clients in this position you will be transitioned over to publicly funded PrEP at your next scheduled appointment.
 Make sure you have enough medication to cover you until that time.
 Your doctor likely have gave you a prescription for enough medication to cover until your next appointment.

 - For information about accessing publicly funded PrEP coverage for individuals who have prescriptions from physicians NOT listed above, or for guys living outside of Metro Vancouver, please see the "HOW TO ACCESS..." section below this one.